How to get a visa for Iran?

 12. T-Medical

-Depends on which type of visa for Iran is suitable for you, documents and requirements that are needed varies.
+Depending on which type of visa for Iran is suitable for you, the documents and requirements that are needed vary.
 Although, the most common types that are suitable for people who want to visit Iran as a tourist are listed below:

 · How to get a visa for Iran on arrival (VOA)

-In contrast with other countries, visa for Iran on arrival (or Iran airport visa) is possible and quite simple, but only for tourist purposes.
-So, if you want to enter Iran for other reasons like education or transition this is not the good option for you.
+In contrast with other countries, a visa for Iran on arrival (or an Iran airport visa) is possible and quite simple, but only for tourist purposes.
+So, if you want to enter Iran for other reasons like education or transition this is not a good option for you.
 Visa for Iran on arrival can be issued at international airports, including:

 • Imam Khomeini Airport